backend-development/backend-development-textbook/source/javascript_and_ajax.md

 After reading this guide, you will know:

+* unobtrusive JavaScript,
+* how to use ES6 in your Rails app,
-* The basics of Ajax.
+* the basics of Ajax,
-* Unobtrusive JavaScript.
+* how Rails handles Ajax,
-* How Rails' built-in helpers assist you.
+* how built-in helpers assist you,
-* How to handle Ajax on the server side.
-* The Turbolinks gem.
+* the Turbolinks gem.

 This guide is based on the original
 [Rails Guide Working with JavaScript](http://guides.rubyonrails.org/working_with_javascript_in_rails.html).